 Lean must be implemented smartly.
 If you increase efficiencies and in so doing create more product than you can sell, then you’ve created wasted.
 Therefore, you want to have a balanced economy in which your productivity meets the demands of your customers, not undercuts or overstocks.

 On the plus side, the most obvious advantage of lean manufacturing is that it saves costs.
 This applies to any business, big or small, even those outside of the traditional manufacturing industries.
 You find more efficient workflow, resource allocation, production and storage.

 Another clear winner in lean manufacturing is time savings.
 This can be a problem if you’re reducing staff or their time working, but if well thought out and applied with a balanced approach it is a great advantage to business.
 The less time needed to finish a task, the leaner your workforce.

 Lean manufacturing can also be eco-friendly, in that it saves on the cost of energy and fuel.
 Investments in more energy-efficient equipment creates savings and eliminates wastes as well as improving the environment.

 The bottom line for lean project management is customer relations and improving customer satisfaction.
 This is essential to business success.
 A happy customer is a returning customer, one who will recommend your product or service and help polish your brand.

 If you’re in the market for reducing waste, improving efficiencies and adding to your productivity through lean management, then you’ll want to use tools that can enhance your workflow, resource allocation and monitoring.
-ProjectManager.com is a cloud-based project management software that has kanban boards to visualize workflow, online Gantt charts to schedule projects and real-time dashboards to monitor progress as it happens.
+ProjectManager.com is the perfect cloud-based project management software to assist you every step of the way.
 Cut waste today by trying ProjectManager.com with this free 30-day trial.